openstack/bifrost/doc/source/user/troubleshooting.rst

 With-in the Newton cycle, the default IPA image for Bifrost was changed to TinyIPA, which is based on Tiny Core Linux.
 This has a greatly reduced boot time for testing, however should be expected to have less hardware support.
+In the Yoga cycle, the default image was changed to one based on CentOS.

 If on a fresh install, or a re-install, you wish to change to DIB-based or any other IPA image, you will need to take the following steps:

 #.
 Remove the existing IPA image ipa.kernel and ipa.initramfs.